Franklin County Crafted Spirits, made by descendants of mountain-raised bootleggers.

 Years went by and Grandpap Peg passed his fiddle to his Daughter and our Grandmother, Virginia Irene who is 90 years old present day.
 She then passed it down to Chris.

-Today, Chris plays the same old-time fiddle and crafts spirits in the same fashion as his Grandpap Peg.
+Chris plays the same very fiddle and crafts spirits in the same fashion as his Grandpap Peg.
 Old-time music and mountain-made booze share a lot in common around home, hence the meaning behind the fiddle in our logo.

 Peg Hatcher's Straight Whisky is a tribute to our Grandpap.
 Enjoy our one and only whisky.
 A lot of time, effort, and love went into this one.